Phonology in Bilingual Acq.

 The answer must show comprehensive knowledge and detailed understanding.

-Students will know the central questions addressed by the current literature in the bilingual acquisition of phonology.
+Students will know and engage with the central questions addressed by the current literature in the bilingual acquisition of phonology.

-Students will be able to evaluate empirical studies in bilingual acquisition of phonology.
+Students will know how to critically evaluate in detail the empirical studies in bilingual acquisition of phonology.

 Students will understand the principles underlying the scientific method in general and the development of scientific theories of phonology and acquisition in particular.